Chickenbreadlp/StreamOverlays.js/README.md

 Development on StreamOverlays.js has only just started, but feel free to already suggest features you might want to see in the future.

+## Credits

+Big thanks to the following people for their contribution:
+- Silly/SillyImpala (Default Alertbox Sound)

 ## Boring Programmer Stuff

 The following sections are intended for those who want to contribute on the actual source code of the project or interested in running a pre-alpha version of the app.